friflo/ECS-wiki/docs/events.md

 An `EventRecorder` record all component and tag changes of an `EntityStore` when `Enabled`.
 A recorder is required for queries using `EventFilter`'s.
-To clear all recorded events use `store.EventRecorder.ClearEvents()` typically performed for every new frame.
+To clear all recorded events use `store.EventRecorder.ClearEvents()`.
+In a game loop this is typically performed at the beginning of a new frame.
 To stop recording events entirely use `store.EventRecorder.Enabled = false`.

 ### EventFilter